 Mark Burrows AO

-Mark Burrows has recently been appointed as Senior Advisor to the United Nations Environment Programme.
-In this role, Mr. Burrows will look at financing sustainable growth.
+Mark Burrows returned to investment banking after a short retirement in 2011.
+He is the Managing Director and Vice Chairman, Global Investment Banking Credit Suisse.
+Mark has also recently been appointed Senior Adviser to the London based Climate Bonds Initiative in a newly created honorary role, and he is Senior Advisor to the United Nations Environment Programme.
+In this role, he looks at financing sustainable growth.
 This has come after much work in relation to Green Bonds on the Forests Asia Summit in Jakarta in May 2014 and involvement in the African Forests Summit in June 2014.

 Mark has a long and distinguished career starting as an Analyst for Barings in London in 1970 after the University in Sydney.
 He was Executive Chairman of the iconic investment advisory bank, Baring Brothers Burrows, in Sydney in 1999, and then Managing Director and Executive Deputy Chairman on ING Barings to 2004, before returning to Australia to start Lazard's advisory business.

 During his long career, Mark was the principal advisor to some of the most significant and transformational corporate and government transactions in Australasia.
 His primary expertise is banking, media and mining, and he has advised governments and the IMF on sovereign debt reconstruction in emerging markets, principally in Argentina.
 He has served as a Non-Executive Director on a large number of companies in the United Kingdom, United States and Australasia, most notably as the Chairman/Deputy Chairman of Brambles, Fairfax Media and Telstra.